Skip to content

 • Full infection workup (CXR, UA, BCx, paracentesis) regardless of symptoms

-• Steroids: STOP-AH Trial (NEJM 2015) showed improved mortality at 28 days but not at 90 days in patients with Maddrey > 32 who received steroids; the decision to treat is very nuanced and should be discussed with hepatology attending.
+• Largest trial was the STOP-AH Trial (NEJM 2015) which showed improved mortality at 28 days in post hoc analysis, but not at 90 days in patients with Maddrey > 32.

-• Contraindications to steroids include: presence of infection (must rule out first including TB, uncontrolled GI bleeding, AKI w/ Cr >2.5 mg/dL)
+• Contraindications to steroids include: presence of infection (must rule out first including TB, active Hep B, sepsis, uncontrolled GI bleeding, AKI w/ Cr >2.5 mg/dL) - The Lille score can be used to assess response to steroids after 7 d of therapy and prognosticate mortality at 6 months

 • Monitor on CIWA